arjunrajlaboratory/dentist2/README.md

 ==========
 Use the scan pattern checkboxes &#9313; to select the pattern corresponding to how your scan images were acquired.
 If unsure, use the show new positions button &#9314; to display a random set of tiles consistent with the selected pattern.
 Note that some patterns may place the same tiles as the same positions in a scan and it can be helpful to check several scan positions.

 Once you've chosen your scan pattern, use the show new positions button &#9314; or textbox underneath to select a position with plenty of nuclei on the border of the images.
 Click select row control points &#9315; to launch MATLAB's [cpselect](https://www.mathworks.com/help/images/ref/cpselect.html) tool.
 This should create a new figure window.
-Select matching pixels on the borders of the images like so:
+Select matching pixels on the top and bottom borders of the images like so:

 Close the window when finished.
+Click select column control points &#9315; and select matching pixels on the right and left borders of the images like so:

+Close the window when finished.

+You may click on preview stitch &#9316; to view a stitch based on the stored control points.
+If you are satisfied with the stitch, you may exit out of the GUI.
+Otherwise, you can change scan positions and select additional control points.

+When you exit out of the GUI, the files 'tilesTable.csv' and 'scanSummary.txt' will be saved to your working directory.
+TilesTable.csv contains the relative coordinates of all tiles in your scan.

 D2ThresholdGUI
 ==============